Spoorthi227/SecureCart_Walmart_Hackathon/README.md

 ## Overview

-SecureWalmart Suite is a dual-module security system designed to protect both hardware-level infrastructure and application-level activities in a retail environment.
+Secure Cart is a dual-module security system designed to protect both hardware-level infrastructure and application-level activities in a retail environment.

 It consists of: